MicrosoftDocs/memdocs/memdocs/configmgr/develop/reference/misc/sms_extendedstatus-server-wmi-class.md

  Qualifiers: None

- Severity code of the last SQL error.
-This property is set to `null` if no SQL error is present.
+ Severity code of the last SQL Server error.
+This property is set to `null` if no SQL Server error is present.

  `SQLStatus`
  Data type: `UInt32`